amzn/style-dictionary/README.md

 ## Quick Start
 The style dictionary framework comes with some example code to get you stared.
-After installing the node module, create a directory and `cd` into it.
+Install the node module globally, create a directory and `cd` into it.
 ```
+$ npm i -g style-dictionary
 $ mkdir MyStyleDictionary
 $ cd MyStyleDictionary
 ```